Prepare configuration stores

 This page explains how to prepare a single DS server as an external configuration data store.
 Make sure DS replicas use the same configuration.

 Installing DS with a DS setup profile creates the required backend, schema, bind user, and indexes:

 Follow the steps in Install DS for AM configuration in the Directory Services documentation.

-The default bind DN of the service account to use when installing AM to authenticate to the external configuration store is:
+The default bind DN of the service account to connect to the external configuration store is:

 Share the configuration store certificate with the AM container to prepare for TLS/LDAPS.

-DS 7 or later is configured to require secure connections by default; therefore, share its certificate with the AM container before continuing.
+From DS 7 onwards, secure connections are required by default; therefore, share the DS certificate with the AM container before continuing.

 Export the DS server certificate:

 $ keytool -exportcert \ -keystore /path/to/opendj/config/keystore \ -storepass:file /path/to/opendj/config/keystore.pin \ -alias ssl-key-pair \ -rfc \ -file ds-cert.pem